 Why We Charge A Consultation Fee

-We offer an initial telephone consultation free of charge.
-However, we do charge a modest fee for office consultations several reasons.
+We offer an initial telephone consultation free.
+However, we charge $150 fee for office consultations for several reasons.
 First, having a criminal or family law case is a serious matter.
 Your liberty, property, lifestyle, children, or even your physical life may be at stake.
 You need thorough, critical and correct information.
 You get that at our office consultations.